cometbft/cometbft/docs/references/architecture/tendermint-core/adr-075-rpc-subscription.md

     MaxResults int `json:"max_results"`

     // Return only items after this cursor.
 If empty, the limit is just
-    // before the the beginning of the event log.
+    // before the beginning of the event log.
     After string `json:"after"`

     // Return only items before this cursor.
 If empty, the limit is just